spinnaker/spinnaker.io/content/en/docs/guides/operator/orca-redis-to-sql.md

 title: "Orca: Redis to SQL Migration"
 linkTitle: "Orca: Redis to SQL Migration"
 weight: 2
-description: "Describes migrating Orca from Redis to SQL."
+description: "Describes migrating Orca from Redis to SQL.
+The Redis instances that Spinnaker installs are not meant for production use.
+Moving to SQL makes a Spinnaker service more resilient."
 ---